 10. What will be my vision on day 1 after the surgery?
 One of the measurements defining quality of outcomes after cataract surgery is the quality of vision on day 1 after the surgery.
 Surgeons should strive to make the vision correct to as close to best as possible on day 1.
 Ask your referring provider about his/her surgeon of choice ability to achieve this outcome.
 Our center has many patients with happy 20/20 vision on day 1 after cataract surgery.

 Cataract surgery is all about better precision, more safety and excellent outcomes.
 At Milford Franklin Eye Center, Dr. Kaldawy is proud to have been the first surgeon in the area and among the first in Massachusetts to offer bladeless laser assisted cataract surgery and the first surgeon in the greater Boston area to implant the PanOptix and Vivity lens implants.
 We offer bladeless laser cataract surgery.
-We implant high quality premium lenses only, with correction for distance, near and everything in between.
+We implant high quality premium lenses, with correction for distance, near and everything in between.
 Many cases of astigmatism are no longer a problem.
 Our percentage of posterior capsule complications and infections is one of the lowest in the Nation.
 No more need to travel hours for your cataract surgery!
+You do not even have to travel to Attleboro!
 We operate in a state-of-the-art surgery center in Milford offering bladeless laser cataract surgery.
+Our surgery center passed certification and accreditation by the most rigorous State and National accreditation agencies.
 100% of the surgeries are performed under topical anesthesia, so only drops, no need for shots and no need for stitches.
 Brand new gorgeous office in Franklin and a second location in Milford.
-7 providers with your interest in mind offering the best cost-efficient surgical care in an ambulatory surgery center closer to home.
+Over 30 thousand procedures performed and 7 providers with your interest in mind offering the best cost-efficient surgical care in an ambulatory surgery center closer to home.